The Eschatological Divide

 Hastings’ Dictionary of the Bible, StudyLight.org

-The Book of Revelation remains to be one of the most neglected writings in the New Testament Scripture.
-It is seldom preached or taught in the pulpit due to perception that it causes division.
-For whenever it was/is taught to Christians, controversies – worse, even fights – ensues.
-Hence, it was/is avoided in many Christian congregation, not by members but its leaders.
-Yet, the relevance of the book cannot be ignored Like a dying man’s last word, Revelation spoke of the last words of Jesus Christ for the Old Covenant people of God.
+The Book of Revelation has been the most neglected writings in the New Testament.
+It is rarely preached or taught from the pulpit due to the perception that it can cause division.
+Whenever it has been taught to Christians, controversies—often leading to arguments—ensue.
+As a result, many Christian congregations avoid the book, not by the members but at the insistence of their leaders.
+However, the relevance of Revelation cannot be ignored.
+Like the final words of a dying man, it conveys the last messages of Jesus Christ to the Old Covenant people of God.

 “Eschatology concerns the ‘last things,” with the state of individuals after death, and with the course of human history when the Old Covenant of God has been brought to a close.”

-I simply change the phrase “the present order of things” to “the Old Covenant of God”.
+I simply change the phrase “the Old Covenant of God” to “the present order of things.”
 Oops!
-There it goes – that statement could already spark controversy, though it could be nothing for ordinary readers.
+That statement could already spark controversy, though it might be nothing for ordinary readers.

-At present, biblical scholars admit there are at least four perspectives in approaching the Book of Revelation or prophetic literatures.
-Not one of them is considered heresy or false teaching simply because every view was supported by biblical passages from Scripture.
-The battle is not with the Scripture itself but its interpretation.
-All four proponents of eschatology affirms the absolute authority and inerrancy of the 66 books of the Bible.
-Therefore, the problem rests on human error.
-I believe that is something each side would agree.
+Currently, biblical scholars recognize at least four different perspectives on the Book of Revelation and prophetic literature.
+None of these views is considered heretical or false teaching, as each is supported by passages from Scripture.
+The issue lies not with the Scripture itself, but with its interpretation.
+All four proponents of eschatology affirm the absolute authority and inerrancy of the 66 books of the Bible.
+Therefore, the problem ultimately stems from human error, a point on which all sides can agree.

-Despite the fact that Christianity has been around for two millennia, a lot of arguments and debates remain unresolved.
-That is the main reason why none of the four perspectives of eschatology have been classified as heresy or false teaching, so for the moment it is simply categorized “debatable”.
+Despite Christianity’s two-millennia-long history, many arguments and debates remain unresolved.
+This is why none of the four perspectives of eschatology are classified as heresy or false teaching; for now, they are simply considered “debatable.”

 The four views of eschatology, namely the Futurist view, the Preterist view, the Historical view, and the Idealist view.

-Christian Theology by Millard J. Erickson, a book required of us for reading – at least during my time at the seminary – covered four semesters for Systematic Theology class.
-I have a particular interest in this class mainly because it covers the topic of death, due to my earnest desire to search for the truth of what happens after death.
-If you have read all my blogs, perhaps you would know that I came to faith due to the tragic death of my only son.
-I wrote about my journey in the blog entitled “Regarding Wilmer“.
+Christian Theology by Millard J. Erickson was a required reading for us during my time at seminary.
+It spanned four semesters in our Systematic Theology class.
+I have a particular interest in this subject, especially because it addresses the topic of death, which I feel compelled to explore in search of the truth about what happens after we die.
+If you’ve read all my blogs, you may know that I came to faith following the tragic death of my only son.
+I shared my journey in a blog post titled “Regarding Wilmer.”

 Here is an excerpt from Christian Theology, by Willard J. Erickson: